Skip to content

 • Content-Type: application/json

-Webhook node response requirements
+Webhook response requirements

-Step 3: Create a Data Transformation to receive data from Seen
+Step 3: Create a data transformation to receive data from Seen

 1. Create the following custom attributes in Braze: